terasolunaorg/terasolunaorg.github.com/guideline/5.0.x/en/_sources/ImplementationAtEachLayer/ApplicationLayer.txt

 Mapping by HTTP method
 """"""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""
 In case of the following definition, if the URL ``"sample/hello"`` is accessed with POST method, then  ``hello()`` method is executed.
-For the list of supported HTTP methods, refer to `Javadoc <http://docs.spring.io/spring/docs/4.1.4.RELEASE/javadoc-api/org/springframework/web/bind/annotation/RequestMethod.html>`_ of Spring framework.
+For the list of supported HTTP methods, refer to `Javadoc of Spring Framework <http://docs.spring.io/spring/docs/4.1.4.RELEASE/javadoc-api/org/springframework/web/bind/annotation/RequestMethod.html>`_.
 When not specified, all supported HTTP methods are mapped.

  .. code-block:: java